JoseEduardo/AudioSwitcher.CLI/README.md

 A command executable exe, that processes AudioSwitcher scripting files.
 The scripting files are plain old Javascript files, but have support from the automatically available AudioSwitcher Scripting library.

-The scripting library provides a full set of functionality allowing Javascript to interact directly with any and all of the available Windows Audio Devices.
+The scripting library provides a limited set of functionality allowing Javascript to interact directly with any and all of the available Windows Audio Devices.
 This could be Speakers, Headphones, Microphones, Digital Outputs etc...

 Scripting Library